Norepinephrine, Epinephrine and Acetylcholine - Synthesis, Release and Metabolism

 - Some of the junctional NE diffuses into capillaries and is carried out of the tissue by the circulation.
 Therefore, high levels of sympathetic activation in the body increase the plasma concentration of NE and its metabolites.

 - Some of the junctional NE is metabolized within the extracellular space before reaching the capillaries.

 - A small amount of NE (~5%) is taken up by the postjunctional tissue (termed "extraneuronal uptake") and metabolized.

-NE (and epinephrine) is metabolized by catechol-O-methytransferase (COMT) and monoamine oxidase (MAO).
+NE and epinephrine are metabolized by catechol-O-methytransferase (COMT) and monoamine oxidase (MAO).
 The final product of these pathways is vanillylmandelic acid (VMA).
 This final product, along with its precursors normetanephrine and metanephrine, is measured in urine and plasma in the diagnosis of pheochromocytoma, which can cause severe hypertension and cardiac arrhythmias.

 Acetylcholine Synthesis and Metabolism

 Acetyl-CoA is synthesized from pyruvate by mitochondria within cholinergic nerves.
 This acetyl-CoA combines with choline that is transported into the nerve axon to form acetylcholine (ACh).
 The enzyme responsible for this is choline acetyltransferase.
-The newly formed ACh is then transported into vesicles for storage and subsequent release similar to what occurs for NE.
-After ACh is released, it is rapidly degraded within the synapse by acetylcholineesterase, to form acetate and choline.
+The newly formed ACh is then transported into vesicles for storage and subsequent release, similar to what occurs for NE.
+After ACh is released, it is rapidly degraded within the synapse by acetylcholinesterase to generate acetate and choline.